 May 10 — In a year, Apple jumps from position #17 to #6 in the Fortune 500.
 Major investors in Nokia — Microsoft’s Windows Phone hardware partner — tell its CEO to “switch to another road.”
 Google-owned Motorola hit with EU anti-trust charges.
 Acer president Jim Wong says, “To be honest, there’s no value doing [a tablet that runs] the current version of [Windows] RT.”
 Microsoft thinking about buying Barnes & Noble’s Nook for $1 billion.
 Microsoft has sold 100 million copies of Windows 8 — to PC manufacturers.
 International Space Station dumps Windows in favor of Linux because they “needed an operating system that was stable and reliable.”
-Microsoft asking Apple to develop iTunes for the ex-“Metro” Windows 8 tiles interface — Apple declining.
+Microsoft asking Apple to develop iTunes for the ex-“Metro” Windows 8 tiles interface — Apple not interested.

 May 17 — Which?’s retail satisfaction survey ranks Apple stores #1.
 Dell’s profits down 79% from the year-ago quarter.
 Al Lewis in The Wall Street Journal declares “Steve Ballmer’s Epitaph,” in which he quotes former Microsoft executive Joachim Kempin saying, “[Ballmer] has no clue about technology.
 All the guys around him agree with him or they get fired,” and, “I’m going to order a gravestone in 2014.
 It will take between four to six more quarters for this to play out.”